 "The PGI compiler is now showing us just how powerful it is.
 On the software we are writing, it's many times faster on the NVIDIA card.
 We are very pleased and excited about the future uses.
 It's like owning a personal supercomputer."

 University of Melbourne

 "I have written micromagnetic codes (written in Fortran 90) to study the properties of two and three dimensional magnetic systems.
-The directives approach enabled me to port my existing code with ease to perform my computations on the GPU which resulted in a significant speedup (more than 20 times) of the computation."
+The directives approach enabled me to port my existing code with ease to perform my computations on the GPU which resulted in a significant speedup of the computation."

 Professor M. Amin Kayali

 !$acc parallel loop